Growing Marijuana in Florida Guide

 Florida may well boast an astounding climate for growing healthy outdoor Sativas, but local laws have still got a long way to go.

-While minor possession has becoming decriminalized in most major urban areas, growing is still an illegal activity that's treated as a felony.
-Growers need to be very discreet to avoid any unwanted attention.
+While minor possession has been decriminalized in most major urban areas, growing is still an illegal activity treated as a felony.
+Growers need to be very discreet to avoid any unwanted attention and should keep grow rooms as small as possible.

 To get started growing in Florida, you first need the right seeds.
-Pick from robust and healthy strains from the trusted seed bank Weedseedsexpress.
+Pick from robust and healthy strains from the trusted seed bank at Weedseedsexpress.
 You can choose everything from the latest Californian hybrids to noted Sativa classics like Haze.